AugustasMacijauskas/backpaqr/README.md

 bundle install
 ```

-Then go open /config/database.yml and under *default* enter your postgresql username and password (required to be able to create a database):
+Then you need to insert your database user.
+Open /config/database.yml and under *default* enter your postgresql username and password:
 ```
 default: &default
   # some code